Start typing and hit "Enter" to search.

 2. Using the "UK Immigration: ID Check" app to scan your identity document.

-• Pay for the immigration healthcare surcharge for the duration of your visa (this is currently £624 per person per year).
+• Pay for the immigration healthcare surcharge for the duration of your visa (this is currently £1035 per person per year).

 Applications are typically processed within 3 weeks, however, if this will take longer, you will be informed.
 This may be the case if more evidence is needed, or you are asked to attend an interview.

-Innovator visa extension
+Innovator founder visa extension

-If your Innovator visa is approved, you will be given up to 3 years leave to remain in the UK in order to start your intended business.
+If your Innovator founder visa is approved, you will be given up to 3 years leave to remain in the UK in order to start your intended business.
 At the end of this 3-year period, you will be able to apply for an extension if you plan to stay.
 There is also no limit on extensions.

 • You apply to extend your visa before it expires